veer66/chamkho-pg/README.md

 # chamkho-pg

 _chamkho-pg_ (Thai: _ชำฆ้อพีจี_) is a [pg-search-thai](https://github.com/zdk/pg-search-thai) port to Rust. _chamkho-pg_ is a PostgreSQL extension, which its objective is enabling PostgreSQL full-text searching on SE Asian languages.
-Currently, _chamkho-pg_ supports Lao and Thai.
+Currently, _chamkho-pg_ supports Chinese, Japanese, Khmer, Myanmar, Lao, Thai, and other languages with space-delimited writing system.

 ## How to install